-Track-HD is a prospective study for which each patient is enrolled for 24 months.
-The study duration per centre is 36 months.
+Track-HD is a prospective study for which each patient was originally enrolled for 24 months.
+The study has been extended for a further 12 months and the original patients will be invited to continue participation.
+Additionally, in the third year of the study new premanifest patients will be enrolled to replace withdrawals and will participate for 12 months.
+The study duration per centre is therefore 48 months.
 The start date for all sites is January 2008.
-The projected end date including all data processing and analysis is December 2010.
+The projected end date including all data processing and analysis is December 2011.